 Leslie Ries and Naresh Neupane, professors in the Department of Biology, contributed to research published in the journal Nature Ecology & Evolution that revealed climate change is the cause of the continued decline of the eastern monarch butterfly.
 The team, led by Michigan State University ecologists, was an international research partnership of professional and volunteer scientists.

-“There is currently concern that insects are experiencing a general decline – often referred to in popular press as the insect ‘apocalypse’ or ‘insectageddon’,” says Ries.
-“Butterflies are the best studied non-pest insect group – and the monarch butterfly in particular is a flagship species for engaging the public about insects, pollinators and also migratory species.
+“There is currently concern that insects are experiencing a general decline – often referred to in the popular press as the insect ‘apocalypse’ or ‘insectageddon’,” says Ries.
+“Butterflies are the best studied non-pest insect group – and the monarch butterfly in particular is a flagship species for engaging the public about insects, pollinators, and also migratory species.
 The cause of the monarch’s decline has also been very controversial and our recent paper is able to show that over the past 15 years, climate has been the driving force in the decline.”

 A Monarch Model